 - Business and trade secret disputes, including noncompete litigation and claims alleging breach of an employment agreement

-- State civil rights disputes, including matters in Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Mississippi, Missouri, Nebraska, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Virginia, and West Virginia
+- State civil rights disputes, including matters in Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, Nebraska, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Virginia, and West Virginia

 When a matter arises, Stan first asks, "What do you want to accomplish?"
 Establishing that critical objective allows Stan to provide practical, strategic advice.
 In part because he does not lose sight of his primary concern—addressing each client's particular objective—clients repeatedly return for Stan's advice.
 Whether answering a question about an accommodation request, or leading the defense in a complex jury trial, Stan adopts a relatable, respectful style that resonates with all walks of life.
 CEOs, general counsel, HR managers, and tradesmen alike can appreciate Stan's counsel and character.

 For over ten years, Stan has served on the Steering Committee for the Labor and Employment Section of DRI, an international organization of attorneys defending the interests of business in civil litigation.
 He currently serves as Vice Chair of that Committee, which includes nearly 1,500 management-side attorneys nationwide.
 He also served as Chapter Editor for Age Discrimination in Employment Law by Barbara T. Lindemann and David D. Kadue (second edition, 2015).